almushel/sc2d/README.md

 # Simple Collision 2D
-*A single header 2D collision library written in C.*
+*A single-file 2D collision library written in C.*

 The goal with this library is to create a straightforward library that checks for collisions and calculates overlaps for a wide variety of 2 dimensional shapes and lines (and doesn't try to do anything else).
-It should be clear from the code and the comments what each function is doing and why and for that reason optimization is not really a goal here.
+It should be clear from the code and the comments what each function is doing.
+There are no dependencies aside from `math.h`.

-This library also avoids defining its own types for things like `Vector2` and `Polygon` to (hopefully) avoid conflicts and overlaps with various approaches in other libraries.
-I am not confident that this is a great idea.

 ## Using the Library